Fishbone Diagram Examples: Cause and Effect Analysis

 • Lack of trust

 Some causes may have multiple sub causes.
 In that case, expand your fishbone diagram to encompass all potential causes.
-You can better understand these via some of the following fishbone diagram templates:
+You can better understand these via some of the following fishbone PowerPoint templates:

 Example of fishbone diagram template with cause, sub causes, and effect